Kirzyx/GPT-3-Modern-UI/README.md

 ## Description

-Welcome to the [Project Name] repository!
+Welcome to the GPT-3_Modern-UI repository!
 This project aims to provide a contemporary and visually appealing user interface for the OpenAI GPT-3 website.

 ## About